Lavindar/identity-2/Readme.txt

 Slash Commands:

-/id
-/identity

-Subcommands:

-/id <subcommand> [<options>]
+/id <command> [<options>]
+/identity <command> [<options>]

 help
 Displays this help text.

+config
+Prints the current Identity configuration.
 Default subcommand.

 off
 Turns Identity off, but all settings are preserved.
 No labels will be sent.
+Identity is turned on by default.

 on
 Turns Identity on, using the currently stored settings.
 Configured labels will be sent.
+Identity is turned on by default.

 main [<name>]
 Sets the main character's Identity.
 This is the name used for all